codinguser/gnucash-android/README.md

 Take a look at the [bug tracker](https://github.com/codinguser/gnucash-android/issues?state=open) for ideas where to start.

-For development, it is recommended to use the IntelliJ IDEA 14+ IDE for development which is available as free community edition.
-Import the project into the IDE from an external (maven) model.The IDE will resolve dependencies automatically.
+For development, it is recommended to use the Android Studio for development which is available for free.
+Import the project into the IDE using the build.gradle file.
+The IDE will resolve dependencies automatically.

 #Licence
 Gnucash for Android is free software; you can redistribute it and/or